girikgarg8/Twitter-Clone-Backend/README.md

 2. User should be able to authenticate themselves.

-3. Other users should be able to like a tweet.
+3. Other users should be able to like and unlike a tweet.

 4. Other users should be able to tweet to a tweet.